Marcus Garvey Park: 8 Facts You Should Know

-Located in Harlem, New York City, Marcus Garvey Park is a vibrant cultural hub and a testament to Marcus Garvey’s legacy as a prominent figure in the black nationalist movement.
+Located on the border between Harlem and East Harlem, New York City, Marcus Garvey Park is a vibrant cultural hub and a testament to Marcus Garvey‘s legacy as a prominent figure in the black nationalist movement.
 Originally known as Mount Morris Park, the park was renamed in 1973 to honor Garvey, who advocated for the empowerment and liberation of black people worldwide.

 People Also Read: Black Culture: 10 Interesting Facts About Harriet Tubman